bbc/newslabs-newsQuery/README.md

 You can also retreive articles using a keyword search.

-This will return matching articles, with titles, descriptions, which organisation published it, the URL for the article and a list of concepts the article was tagged with (including their URI's and the "confidence scoure" for each conept that the article has been tagged with).
+This will return matching articles, with titles, descriptions, which organisation published it, the URL for the article and a list of concepts the article was tagged with (including the URI's for each concept, what type of object the concept is and the "confidence scoure" for each conept that the article has been tagged with).

 ``` javascript
 var apiKey = '1234567890ABCDEF';